kubernetes-sigs/promo-tools/docs/image-promotion.md

 ## Signing and attestation

 After promotion, images are signed using [cosign](https://github.com/sigstore/cosign) with a keyless (OIDC) identity.
-Signatures use the production (`registry.k8s.io`) reference of the image as their subject.
+For destinations under the Kubernetes production path (`k8s-artifacts-prod/images`), signatures use the production (`registry.k8s.io`) reference of the image as their subject.
 When the canonical registry (`us-central1-docker.pkg.dev`) is among the promotion candidates, signatures are pushed there and served globally through